Our 15-day hiking and climbing tour offers hiking and climbing the best of Ecuador’s volcanoes.

 We take this variation on the normal Castle route as it is generally free from rock fall, making it a much safer line to the top.

-From camp it normally takes eight hours or so to get to the main Whymper summit.
+From camp it normally takes six to eight hours or so to get to the main Whymper summit.
 The scene from the top is the most amazing view of Ecuador.

 Descent to camp takes from two to three hours.
 After returning to camp we rest a little before continuing on downwards to Plaza Roja.
-Night camping or at the mountain hut.
+Night camping, mountain hut or return to the valleys, hotel.

 This is a buffer day.
 In case of bad weather, we have added this day to allow a second chance at the summit.